 1 tsp baking powder

 Pinch of salt

-Add 225 g of Greek yogurt to a bowl.
-Combine with the flour, baking powder, sugar and pinch of salt.
+salt Add 225g of Greek yoghurt to a bowl.
+Combine with the flour, baking powder, sugar and a pinch of salt.

 Crack the eggs into a separate bowl and whisk with a fork.
 Slowly pour into the wet ingredients until all the lumps and bumps have disappeared.

 You should have a smooth, glossy batter that resembles a thick Yorkshire pudding mix.

 Heat 1 tbsp of olive oil into a frying pan over a medium heat.
 Using a ladle, scoop the pancake batter into the pan.
 They want to be roughly the size of jam jar lids.

 Cook on one side until bubbles start to appear at the surface of the batter, then flip over and repeat the process on the other side.
 This usually takes about 30 seconds to one minute on each side.

 Line up your rashers of bacon, pop in the oven and cook until crispy.